dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ---
 # Configure and use imported PKCS certificates with Intune

 Microsoft Intune supports the use of imported public key pair (PKCS) certificates, commonly used for S/MIME encryption with Email profiles.
-Certain email profiles in Intune support an option to enable S/MIME where you can define an S/MINE signing certificate and S/MIME encryption cert.
+Certain email profiles in Intune support an option to enable S/MIME where you can define an S/MIME signing certificate and S/MIME encryption cert.

 S/MIME encryption is challenging because email is encrypted with a specific certificate.
-You must have the private key of the certificate that encrypted the email on the device where you are reading the email so it can be decrypted.
-Encryption certificates are renewed regularly which means that you may need your encryption history on all of your devices to ensure that you can read older email.
+You must have the private key of the certificate that encrypted the email on the device where you're reading the email so it can be decrypted.
+Encryption certificates are renewed regularly, which means that you might need your encryption history on all of your devices to ensure you can read older email.
 Since the same certificate needs to be used across devices, it's not possible to use [SCEP](certificates-scep-configure.md) or [PKCS](certficates-pfx-configure.md) certificate profiles for this purpose as those certificate delivery mechanisms deliver unique certificates per device.

 For more information about using S/MIME with Intune, [Use S/MIME to encrypt email](certificates-s-mime-encryption-sign.md).